 Autism spectrum disorder (ASD) is a neurodevelopmental disorder that begins in the first few years of life.
 In many cases, it isn’t diagnosed before the age of 3.

 ASD can impair your communication and social skills to varying degrees.
-The effects depend upon where a person’s autism falls in the spectrum of severity.
+The effects depend upon where your autism falls on the spectrum of severity.
 It can range from mild (Asperger syndrome) to severe.
-Those in the mild ranges are usually fully functional in their daily lives and in society.
-Those in the more severe range may require care and support for their entire lives.
+People with mild ASD are usually fully functional in their daily lives and society.
+Those with more severe forms of ASD may require ongoing care and support for their entire lives.

 ASD can be challenging to deal with on its own.
 This is true for both patients and caregivers.
 ASD is often accompanied by other disorders and problems.
 These additional disorders and complications can add to the challenges of managing ASD.